monarch-initiative/dipper/README.md

 If you encounter any errors installing these packages using Homebrew, it could be due to [a curent known issue in upgrading to  pip3](https://github.com/Homebrew/homebrew/issues/25752).
 In this case, first force reinstall pip2 (````pip2 install --upgrade --force-reinstall pip````) and then install the package using pip3 (eg. ````pip3 install psycopg2````.)

-* The OMIM source requires the 'compress' and 'uncompress' system commands to be available, for LZW decompression.
-(This may be a problem for windows users.)

 * Some of the parsers require login and/or connection credentials with the remote system.
 In those cases you will need to add the credentials to a conf.json file.
 Please see individual parsers for details.